How to end password reuse on the web: Goals and Assumptions

 \subsection{User Identifiers}

-A key assumption of our framework is that there is an identifier for a user's accounts that is common across the \requesterTerm and \respondersTerm.
+An assumption of our framework is that there is an identifier for a user's accounts that is common across websites.
 An email address for the user would be a natural such identifier, and as we will describe in \secref{sec:framework:design:responder}, this has other uses in our context, as well.
-Due to this assumption, however, a user could reuse the same password across different websites, despite our framework, if she registers a different email address for each of her accounts at those websites.
+Due to this assumption, however, a user could reuse the same password across different websites, despite our framework, if she registers a different email address at each.

 Several methods exist for a user to amass many distinct email addresses, but we believe they will interfere little with our goals here.
 First, some email providers support multiple addresses for a single account.
 For example, one Gmail account can have arbitrarily many addresses, since Gmail addresses are insensitive to capitalization, insertion of periods (`\texttt{.}'), or insertion of a plus (`\texttt{+}') followed by any string, anywhere before `\texttt{@gmail.com}'.
 As another example, 33mail (\url{https://33mail.com}) allows a user to receive mail sent to \texttt{\textit{<alias>}@\textit{<username}>.33mail.com} for any alias string.
 Though these providers enable a user to provide a distinct email address to each website (e.g.,~\cite{nield2014:infinite}), our framework could nevertheless extract a canonical identifier for each user.
 For Gmail, the canonical identifier could be obtained by normalizing capitalization and by eliminating periods and anything between `\texttt{+}' and `\texttt{@gmail.com}'.
 For 33mail, \texttt{you@\textit{<username}>.33mail.com} should suffice.
 Admittedly this requires customization specific to each such provider domain, though this customization is simple.